esa/nanosat-mo-framework/README.md

 - Java SDK 1.8+
 - Apache Maven

-Clone this repository and run "mvn install" in the root directory.
+Clone this repository and run `mvn install` in the root directory.

+In order to produce independently runnable Java executables (JAR artifacts with dependencies), use `mvn install -P assembly-with-dependencies`.

+Note that Maven `install` goal deploys artifacts to the local repository.
+If desired, `package` goal can be used just to build and package artifacts.

 # Source Code
 The source code of the NanoSat MO Framework can be found on [GitHub].